tidbyt/community/apps/soccersingle/README.md

 # Track single soccer team across all global tournaments / leagues they are playing in

-Single Soccer Team displays upcoming / current / completed games for the single team you have selected - regardless of the league / tournment.
-Handles all ESPN API leagues / tournaments.
+Single Soccer Team displays upcoming / current / completed games for the single team you have selected - across all leagues / tournaments they are playing in.
+Handles all current ESPN API soccer leagues / tournaments.

 Approx 3000 teams globally are in this app (2500 men's teams & 500 women's teams - including professional, international and college)

 Displayed: